Fr. Dennis Rigney – Diocese of Allentown

 Summary of Sexual Abuse Allegations against Fr.
 Dennis Rigney:

 Fr.
 Dennis Rigney was ordained a priest in 1966, who served in multiple parishes in the Diocese of Allentown.
-While it is true that Father Dennis Rigney worked in various administrative positions for most of his 35 year career as a priest, he also had multiple assignments in parish ministry.
+In addition to his work in parish ministry, Father Dennis Rigney worked in various administrative positions for Diocese for most of his 35 year career as a priest, including as a secretary of the Tribunal.
 Additionally, while his assignment history was discussed in great length in the August 2018 Grand Jury report, where he was assigned to live (“in residence”) was not listed.
 It is entirely possible he lived and did supply ministry at parishes not listed above.

 According to media reports, in 1987, the Diocese of Allentown received a letter written to Archbishop Daniel Pilarcyzk of the Archdiocese of Cincinnati.
 In the letter, a woman informed the Archbishop that Rigney fondled her vaginal area when she was about 12 or 13 years old.
 No additional information about the dates or location of the abuse, or why the victim reported it to Cincinnati, was included in the grand jury summary of documents reviewed.